cunnie/writings/i_am_become_forever.md

 abilities.
 That's what made me want to stop you from playing _Fur Elise_ on the fiber optic cable connecting us to them."

-"Wait, that silvery strand is a fiber optic cable to Gates?"
+"The silvery strand is a fiber optic cable to Gates?"

 "Yes."

-"What's the flickering?"
+"Why does it flicker?"

 "That's data — the flickering is the data flowing from us to him & back."

-"And so when I played _Fur Elise_?"
+"And when I played _Fur Elise_?"

 "It rocked his world.
 It was beautiful, what you did, and also very ornate and very dense.
 I doubt Gates has seen anything like it.
 Gates has probably broken